titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-flapping.rst

 =============

-Shinken supports optional detection of hosts and services that are “flapping”.
+Shinken supports optional detection of hosts and services that are “flapping".
 Flapping occurs when a service or host changes state too frequently, resulting in a storm of problem and recovery notifications.
 Flapping can be indicative of configuration problems (i.e. thresholds set too low), troublesome services, or real network problems.